explysm/Games/README.md

 ---
 # Note

-Feel free to add to any of my games :)
+Feel free to download this repo if you want to modify my games.

+^^ You can also ask me to publish your modified version of the game.